pddivine/typewriterJs/README.md

 # typewriterJs - Typing Simulation Javascript Module
-typewriterJs is a javascript module that simulates typing text.
+TypewriterJs is a javascript module that simulates typing text.